trackmania-rl/tmrl/docs/get_started.md

 ![screenshot1](img/screenshot1.PNG)

-- Open your terminal and put it somewhere where it does not overlap with the trackmania window.
+- Open a terminal and put it where it does not overlap with the trackmania window.
 For instance in the bottom-left corner of the screen.
 - Activate the python environment in which `tmrl` is installed.
 - cd to your `tmrl` repository.